Slackadays/Chata/README.md

 ### signal

-The `signal` type is a floating-point number with range -1.0 to 1.0 and at least 32 bits of precision.
+The `signal` type is a floating-point or posit number with range -1.0 to 1.0 and at least 32 bits of precision.

 ### int